mtitze/njet/docs/source/jet.rst

     j1
   > 5-jet(3, 1, 0, 0, 0, 0)

 In this example we have generated a jet of order 5, having value 3 and value 1 as it first derivative.
-The order defines the number of derivatives which should be displayed.
+The order defines the number of derivatives which should be calculated and displayed.
 Since this jet has a non-zero first order derivative, this jet corresponds to a variable, while a jet of the form

 .. code-block:: python